Skip to main content

 # AWS Connection Configuration

-amazon_bedrock_runtime_config:
+amazon_bedrock_runtime_config: &amazon_bedrock_runtime_config

-# Optional: Custom AWS endpoint URL (usually not needed)
+endpoint_url: # Optional: Custom AWS endpoint URL

 boto3_config: